buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # Following ULA operational guidelines in RFC4193

-This section re-emphasizes two important operational requirements stated in {{RFC4193}} that should be followed by operators.
+This section re-emphasizes two important operational requirements stated in {{RFC4193}} that should be followed by administrators.

 ## Filtering ULA-source addresses at site borders